kanpov/ImprovedFood/README.md

 <li>To Aseprite's team and contributors for creating a lovely sprite editor</li>
 <li>And to everyone who sees this for giving me motivation to continue</li>
 </ul>

+# Contact
+You can email me at karpovanton729@gmail.com